pramnora/bat/README.md

 Here are some further useful tips when you are working at the MS DOS Command Prompt line...

+1 - You can use TAB to help auto-complete commands you are trying to type in...

+So, if there is a file called: xray.txt...inside of the current directory folder...;
+you don't need to type in full file name + file name extension...;
+but, instead, simply type in the first letter of the filename:

+C:\> x (then, press [TAB] key...which will  auto-fill in the rest...
+C:\> xray.txt

+**NOTE:** If there exists more than one file starting with the letter 'x';
+then, just keep on repeatedly pressing [TAB] to get to the next file beginning with letter 'x'; and, so on...

-1 - If you wish to see a list of commands you've typed in before;
+2 - If you wish to see a list of commands you've typed in before;
     then, use the UP ARROW key to take you backwards through the command history list;
     pressing the DOWN ARROW key moves you forwards through the command history list.

-2 - In order to move your cursor to the beginning/or, end of the line use...
+3 - In order to move your cursor to the beginning/or, end of the line use...
     a - press [Home] takes you to the beginning of the line
     b - press [End] takes you to the end of the line

-3 - [CTRL] + [LEFT ARROW]/or, [RIGHT ARROW] moves the cursor 1 word at a time...going either backwards/forwards.
+4 - [CTRL] + [LEFT ARROW]/or, [RIGHT ARROW] moves the cursor 1 word at a time...going either backwards/forwards.

-4 - Pressing function key: [F7], will give you full command history listing...showing all the commands you had typed in before.
+5 - Pressing function key: [F7], will give you full command history listing...showing all the commands you had typed in before.

 ## My own personal experience with using MS DOS